ipb-halle/MetFrag/projects/metfragcl/index.md

 INFO  de.ipbhalle.metfraglib.process.CombinedMetFragProcess - Stored 7 candidate(s)<br>
 </div>
 <p><p>
-First MetFrag uses the defined database parameters to retrieve candidate.
-In this case the molecular formula is used (C<sub>9</sub>H<sub>11</sub>Cl<sub>3</sub>NO<sub>3</sub>PS) resulting in 8 matching candidates.
-Then the processing starts and the progress is given in percent numbers.
-After the processing is finished MetFrag gives you small summary about the number of discarded candidates due to the defined pre- and post-processing filters and errors occured during the processing.
+First MetFrag uses the defined database parameters to retrieve candidates.
+In this case the molecular formula C<sub>9</sub>H<sub>11</sub>Cl<sub>3</sub>NO<sub>3</sub>PS is used, resulting in 8 matching candidates.
+Then the processing starts.
+The progress is given in percent.
+After the processing is finished, MetFrag gives you a small summary about the number of discarded candidates due to the defined pre- and post-processing filters and errors occured during the processing.
 The latter can be caused by e.g. InChI parsing errors. <br>
 The result file(s) is/are stored in the result directory given in the parameter file (ResultsPath).
-The format of the result file is given by the parameter MetFragCandidateWriter
+The format(s) of the result file(s) is given by the parameter <span style="font-weight:bold">MetFragCandidateWriter</span>.